Do you hate systems and routines?

 You resist scheduling tasks on your calendar or carefully set up your projects on your calendar but then ignore them.

-Or you get caught in this frustrating cycle.
+Do you get caught in this frustrating cycle?

 You create new routines and stick with them for a few days.
 You actually enjoy how these systems make your days run smoothly, but then you just stop.
-You blow them off and go back to doing things the old way even though it’s not particularly efficient.
+Then, you blow them off and go back to doing things the old way even though it’s not particularly efficient.